RicardoGLeal/FBU-App/README.md

 * Registration Screen
    * User can create a new account.
 * Profile
-   * User can see their profile.
+   * User can view their profile.
-   * User can see profile of other user.
+   * User can view the profile of other user.
 * Stream
-   * User can see the list of the users.
+   * User can view the list of the categories.
-   * User can see the list of suggested activities.
+   * User can view different lists of items.
-   * User can their conversations with other users.
+   * User can view the details of an item.
 * Details
+   * User can view the list of categories.
-   * User can see the list of suggested activities.
+   * User can view the list of items for rent.
+   * User can view the details of an item.
 * Search
-   * User can search for other users
+   * User can search for items in rent.
 * Creation
    * User can modify their profile.
+   * User can publish a new item for rent.
-   * User can send messages to other user.
+   * User can capture a photo or select from photo gallery.
+   * Option to capture current location when publishing an item.
+   * Sending network request to create new valid content item

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

 * Home Screen
-* Messages
+* Search
 * Profile
+* Publish an item

 **Flow Navigation** (Screen to Screen)